w3f/polkadot-wiki/docs/learn/learn-staking.md

 Controller and Stash account keys can be either sr25519 or ed25519.
 For more on how keys are used in Polkadot and the cryptography behind it [see here](learn-keys.md).

+As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native token.
+The earned rewards can be bonded (locked) immediately for staking on your account, which would effectively compound the rewards you receive over time.
+You could also choose to have them deposited to your account or a different account as free (transferable) balance.

 ## Slashing